ijeism/blog/_posts/2018-05-02-shared-mobility-nyc-part-1.md

-Data Exploration follow in Part 2.
+Data Exploration follows in Part 2.